|

 has not disclosed to mass media outlets how many were flushed out from the country and the pyschological impact the crakdown

-have on migrant workers.
 Lately, the Ministry of Labor and the Ministry has enticed undocumented migrant to voluntarily

 depart from Korea with an incentive that they can come back again to get employment from South Korea.
 Judge for yourself what